Leave Without Pay

 Note: Although approval of the use of vacation leave is discretionary, requests by an employee to use vacation leave for cultural and/or ethnic-related events should be granted if the employee has accrued vacation leave and the granting of the leave will not result in undue hardship on the agency or its employees.

-- Office of State Personnel, Leave Without Pay
+- Office of State Human Resources, Leave Without Pay